Raising a child: How much will it cost?

 Guardian can help

 If you'd like more information on life insurance for yourself or your partner, take the next step: talk with an experienced professional who will take the time to learn about your unique situation and explain the different options that may fit your needs and your budget.
-If you don't know a financial professional, ask your friends for a recommendation — or click below to find a Guardian financial professional in your area.
+If you don't know a financial professional, ask your friends for a recommendation — or click below to find a Guardian financial advisor in your area.
 Remember, the younger and healthier you are, the less your policy will cost.
 So why not do it today?